Can Hyperbaric Oxygen Treatment Help with Brain Injury Recovery?

 These studies showed some improvement of symptoms in both groups.
 Researchers suspect the placebo effect is behind the improvement in the group that received the sham treatment but doesn’t rule out other factors.

 If you’re experiencing emotional and physical symptoms that won’t resolve after a concussion or other mild brain injury, you’re not alone.
 95% of our patients experience statistically verified restoration of brain function after treatment.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, sign up for a consultation.

 What Causes Post-Concussion Syndrome Symptoms and Why HBOT Won’t Help